Karel Roden: Life and career

-This was followed by what became a series of type-cast roles including the action movie Bulletproof Monk, where he plays the Nazi megalomaniac Strucker.
-This was no doubt due to his heavy accent and distinct features, which bring him close to the stereo-typed Hollywood villain, although his voice was dubbed over by another actor in Blade II.
+This was followed by what became a series of typecast roles, including the action movie Bulletproof Monk, where he plays the Nazi megalomaniac Strucker.
+This was no doubt due to his heavy accent and distinct features, which bring him close to the stereotyped Hollywood villain, although his voice was dubbed over by another actor in Blade II.
 This greatly understates, however, the plethora of characters he has portrayed throughout his career, particularly in Czechoslovakia.

 His movie roles to date include 15 Minutes (2001), Blade II (2002), Bulletproof Monk (2003), The Bourne Supremacy (2004), as Grigori Rasputin in Hellboy (2004), Running Scared (2006), Largo Winch (2008), RocknRolla (2008), and Orphan (2009).
 He also played the Russian movie critic Emil Dachevsky in the film Mr. Bean's Holiday (2007).
 He played Noble Thurzo in Bathory (2008), co-production movie filmed by Slovak director Juraj Jakubisko, A Lonely Place to Die (2011) and a role as the Czech mobster Karel Benes in the TV series McMafia (2019).

 For his main character in Guard No. 47, Karel Roden received the Czech Lion Award for Best Actor in Leading Role.
 8 years later, he received the same award for the portrayal of Jan Masaryk in A Prominent Patient.
 He also received Alfréd Radok Award in 1998 for performing Bruno in Le Cocu Magnifique by Fernand Crommelynck.
 Other notable role was Don Juan in Grabbe's Don Juan and Faust (Divadlo v Dlouhé).
 He also appeared in two plays with his brother Marian.
 He was also a member of the prestigious Prague National Theatre.
 At the moment he can be found at Theatre Studio DVA in several performances.

 Roden has also voiced Mikhail Faustin and Wade "The Fixer" Johnson in the video game Grand Theft Auto IV.